-Megafinals have been open for a week now and the entries are coming in !
+Megafinal 2020 entry is now open and entries are pouring in !
 With events taking place in Edinburgh, Devon, Belfast and Sandwich we really are covering all corners of the UK !

-We thought it would be useful to post a guide about what to expect from a Megafinal – whether you are completely new to the UK Chess Challenge or you are a seasoned campaigner hopefully this guide will be useful.
+As is tradition we thought it would be useful to post a guide about what to expect from a Megafinal.
+Whether you are completely new to the UK Chess Challenge or you are a seasoned campaigner hopefully this guide will be useful.

 How do I register?

 You can register online by visiting the Megafinal Page

 Once you have registered you should receive an automated confirmation email with (including your child’s registration details) and welcome email from us with some useful links (perhaps this is how you landed here).
 You don’t need to do anything else to register.

 The Megafinals are the 2nd Stage of the UK Chess Challenge and the first to take part outside of a child’s normal school chess club.
 For many children this is their first experience of competitive chess outside of school.
 There are around 50 events taking up and down the UK and we expect around 7,000 children to be competing in total.

 To qualify for the Gigafinals (the 3rd stage of 4) you need to get a qualifying score from a Megafinal (unless you are eligible for a “Fast Track Ticket”).
 This can be done in one of two ways

 - Score at least 3.5 points

 - Finish in the top 3 of your age / gender category